guillemylla/GitHub_Training/README.md

 ### When do I want to use git?

-The day that you write more than 1 line of code.
-(That's my opinion)
+Whenever you need to write more than 1 line of code (IMO).

 ### Why do I want to use git?

-- To reproduce your analysis.
+- To help making your analysis/scripts reproducible.
 - To go back to previous versions of your scripts.
 - To share your code.
 - To collaborate.